sanfinity-Iot/openremote/Developer-Guide:-Installing-and-using-Docker.md

+All OpenRemote projects are delivered as Docker images, you'll need a Docker host to run containers and service stacks.

 ## Local Engine

 For a local engine (developer workstation setup) simply installing [Docker Community Edition](https://www.docker.com/) is enough.
 Ensure the following commands work: